Redocly/redocly-cli/docs/commands/lint.md

 Redocly CLI comes with [built-in rules](./resources/built-in-rules.md) that are used to validate API definitions.
 If you want to override a rule or reduce its severity, you can do so by modifying `redocly.yaml` (globally or per API definition).

-An alternative approach is to use **rule sets** to quickly invoke a lot of rules at the same time.
+An alternative approach is to use **rule configurations** to quickly invoke a lot of rules at the same time.

-Redocly CLI has three rule sets, each specifying different levels of severity, that can be applied to API definition file validation by adding the `--extends` option to the `lint` command:
+Redocly CLI has three built-in rule configurations, each specifying different levels of severity, that can be used to validate API definitions by adding the `--extends` option to the `lint` command:

-* For you rebels out there, the `minimal` rule set will apply the least severe config for each built-in rule, and deactivate others entirely.
+* For you rebels out there, the `minimal` configuration will apply the least severe config for each built-in rule, and deactivate others entirely.
 We like to call this our death-metal rule set.
 View the GitHub Source [here](https://github.com/Redocly/openapi-cli/blob/ed997e2586e7adb7e32d8107cac79c452891f765/packages/core/src/config/minimal.ts).
 * Late 80s easy-listening more your jam?
-Then our `recommended` rule set is for you.
+Then our `recommended` configuration is for you.
 It will apply the recommended config for each built-in rule.
 View the GitHub source [here](https://github.com/Redocly/openapi-cli/blob/ed997e2586e7adb7e32d8107cac79c452891f765/packages/core/src/config/recommended.ts).
 * Got Gregorian chants playing on loop?
 The `all` rule set will satisfy your need for strictness.
 All rules are on, and `lint` will return an error if your API definition is anything less than perfect.
 View the GitHub source [here](https://github.com/Redocly/openapi-cli/blob/e6f99e57da339d89bba7f4a1ba897282d7cebbd2/packages/core/src/config/all.ts).

 When you compare the source files, you will see that some rules are switched on, some are set to different severities, and some are switched off.
-Here's how to activate each rule set when linting your API definitions:
+Here's how to activate each rule configuration when linting your API definitions:

 ```bash
 redocly lint --extends=minimal